spring-media/adsolutions-implementationReference/publisher/StudyDrive/studydrive.md

 `- coming soon -`

-The "btf" placements in the Browser are loaded with lazy loading.
+The "btf" placements in the Browser are loaded with lazy loading.<br>
 Those ads will be rendered only when the placement is 100px under the viewport.

 <br>